Sutton-on-Trent: Amenities

 The library has recently moved into the Methodist Church which hosts coffee mornings one Saturday per month.
-The Sutton on Trent Sports Club on Grassthorpe Road has recently had a full renovation (2019) and is perfect for events.
+The Sutton on Trent Sports Club on Grassthorpe Road had a full renovation in 2019.
 The small village hall on the Crow Park estate (Snell Road) has a pop-up Post Office on limited days and times.
 A new Community Centre is planned to be built at the back of the new estate, currently being built off Grassthorpe Road, this estate will also house a new shop and additional parking for the GP surgery.

-The village also has 2 hairdressing salons; Helen's Hairdressing and The Box, a retired Greyhound sanctuary on Great North Road and a fuel station.
-Marshall's Bus Company (Marshall's of Sutton on Trent) are based in the village and a large employer, having 2 sites - one for buses and one for coaches.
+The village also has two hairdressing salons (Helen's Hairdressing and The Box), a retired greyhound sanctuary on Great North Road, and a fuel station.
+Marshall's Bus Company (Marshall's of Sutton on Trent) are based in the village and a large employer, having two sites - one for buses and one for coaches.
 Marshall's operate several regular routes around the Newark area and also provide a Retford - Newark bus service which passes through the village.

-There is an Industrial Estate on the north side of the village, containing several small units and some other large local employers are Mercia Garden Products, Project Timber, both in Sutton on Trent, JG Pears, in High Marnham, which is 2 miles away and Caledonian Modular in Carlton on Trent, which is 1.5 miles away.
+There is an industrial estate on the north side of the village has several small units.
+Other larger local employers are Mercia Garden Products, Project Timber (both in Sutton on Trent), JG Pears, in High Marnham, which is 2 miles away and Caledonian Modular in Carlton on Trent, which is 1.5 miles away.

 Festival

-Every year a festival is held, normally on the first weekend in September.
-The festival is organised by the Festival Committee with local businesses and residents working together to put on a great festival.
+An annual festival is held normally on the first weekend in September.
+The festival is organised by the Festival Committee with local businesses and residents.
 Normally the event consists of classic cars, a steam rally, morris dancing, dog agility, music by local bands and artists, food and drink.
-The bar is supplied and operated by The Lord Nelson pub.
-The festival field and parking field are kindly loaned by the Marshall family.
+The bar is supplied and operated by The Milestone Brewery.
+The festival field and parking field are kindly loaned by the Marshall and Watkinson family.